SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="transformCsv"></a>
 # **transformCsv**
-> BatchCSVRecord transformCsv(deploymentName, transformName, opts)
+> BatchCSVRecord transformCsv(deploymentName, versionName, transformName, opts)

 Takes a BatchCSVRecord and returns the transformed array as BatchCSVRecord